-This rava fish fry is a crispy pan-fried fish, made with a spicy marinade, and a light rava (semolina) coating.
-It's a quick 30-minute recipe made with simple ingredients, and tastes amazing as a starter or side dish with rice and curry.
+This rava fish fry is a crispy pan-fried fish, seasoned with a spicy marinade and lightly coated with rava (semolina).
+It's a quick 30-minute recipe made with simple ingredients, and it tastes amazing as a starter or side dish with rice and curry.

 Rava fish fry is a staple in Goan and Mangalorean cuisine.
 I love making this rava fry at home.
 It is so easy that I end up cooking it almost every week.
 If you enjoy fish fry recipes, you will also like our Goan kingfish fry, mackerel fry, or fish masala fry.

-The aroma of fish frying in the pan is so good that it makes you hungry instantly.
+The aroma of fish frying in the pan is so good that it makes you instantly hungry...only a fish lover will agree.
 We usually enjoy it with steamed rice and dal for lunch.
 You can also serve it as a starter with green chutney, onion rings, and lemon wedges.

 This rava fried fish is great for meal prep.
-You can marinate the fish in masala and store it in the freezer.
-Whenever needed, just thaw it and fry, within 10 minutes, a delicious side dish is ready.
+You can marinate the fish in masala and freeze it.
+Whenever needed, thaw it and fry, and within 10 minutes, a delicious side dish is ready.

 Quick Look: Rava Fish Fry Recipe